lucabortoluzzi921/compl_reti/LAB-K3/README.md

 # LAB-K3.
 Basic topology and routing

 ## 1. Single server topology
-Configure a topology in which router `r1` is connected to host `hb` on one interface and to host `bg` on the other interface.
+In this lab, we will configure a topology in which router `r1` is connected to host `hb` on one interface and to host `bg` on the other interface.

 ![Net3](Figs/net3.drawio.png)